-Eliza Dushku Reveals Battle With Drugs And Alcohol After Eight Years Of Sobriety
+Eliza Dushku Reveals Battle With Drugs And Alcohol After 8 Years Of Sobriety

 “I got sober at first for my family because I had gotten to a point where I felt so sick about myself, I was depressed I didn’t like myself but I love my family… I got sober for my family, but today I’m sober for me, and I’m sober for you.
 Drugs and alcohol are powerful, but we are more powerful.”

-The actress confessed that when her father Phillip’s pills fell on the ground (Eliza’s dad was dying from cancer at the time) — she almost relapsed.
+The actress confessed that when her father, Phillip’s pills fell on the ground (Eliza’s dad was dying from cancer at the time) — she almost relapsed.
 Now that she is sober, Dushku said she has a better connection with those closest to her and truly loves her drug free life.
 The actress has also decided to go back to college.

 The event also featured a speech from U.S. Attorney General, Jeff Sessions.